The 2025 Ultimate Guide to Red Light Therapy for Pain

 How does red light therapy work?

-As mentioned prior, red light therapy lights are effective because of their ability to reach deep into the skin without damaging it.
-Red light therapy machines penetrate 2-7 centimeters into inner skin layers using red and infrared light to reach muscles, nerves, and bones effectively.
-Wavelengths from 700 to 1,000 nanometers are ideal for treating inflammation conditions.
+Red light therapy is effective because of its ability to penetrate deep into the skin without damaging it.
+Red light therapy machines penetrate 2-7 cm into inner skin layers to reach muscles, nerves, and bones.

 What types of pain does red light therapy treat?